cyberbotics/webots/docs/discord/development-2021.md

 it comes up several times.
 Doing a search in VC for webots, brings up more instances.
 Mostly in translation files.

-##### Stefania Pedrazzi [Cyberbotics] 04/15/2021 06:09:49
-Thank you!
-We will fix it immediately.

 ##### aja\_discord 04/15/2021 08:17:34
 Hi Guys checkout my first own project on webots where I have made a self balancing robot which learns to balance itself using a genetic algorithm.Let me know your ideas.
 Thanks..LINK - [https://www.youtube.com/watch?v=l9BZQ9E5y6A](https://www.youtube.com/watch?v=l9BZQ9E5y6A)

 ##### Troy 04/20/2021 00:48:34
 Hi sorry to bother again, we can use camera to recognize object, can we directly  get distance feedback between the camera and the object?

-##### Olivier Michel [Cyberbotics] 04/20/2021 05:34:27
-Yes, by adding a DistanceSensor node.

-##### Troy 04/20/2021 21:18:50
-Yeah, but what if the distance sensor is not pointing directly to the object?

 for example, the camera on the robot recognizes an object on top right of the image, but the distance sensor is pointing in the middle, how can I get the distance feedback of the object?

-##### Olivier Michel [Cyberbotics] 04/21/2021 06:14:42
-Then, you should use a Lidar with the same position, orientation, field of view, resolution, etc. as the camera.

 ##### bobhead 04/22/2021 12:48:39
 `@Olivier Michel` Thank you for linking that Master Thesis paper.
 I am also currently working on my Bachelor Thesis, doing research on SLAM.
 Is there a way to get in contact with you guys?
 Can I DM you on Discord?

-##### Olivier Michel [Cyberbotics] 04/22/2021 12:56:28
-For technical support, you should ask on the different Discord channel.
-For personal messages, yes, feel free to contact me in DM.

 ##### Simon Steinmann [Moderator] 04/22/2021 22:06:53
 does anyone here have experience compiling webots for profiling? make has the `profile` and `debug` options.
 This page says i have to compile in debug [https://github.com/cyberbotics/webots/wiki/Valgrind](https://github.com/cyberbotics/webots/wiki/Valgrind).
 I remember not being able to successfuly use valgrind in the past.
 But I think the profile option did not exists back then.
 Any ideas how to proceed?